andersonfrailey/UBI_LaTex/paper.md

 % Section 4 (C)
 \section{Tax and Welfare/Transfer Repeal}

 This section combines the welfare and transfer repeal from section two and tax reform from section three to examine the joint distributional impact.
 The top ten percent of earners see an average negative impact of just over \camax{} $\$30,000$ compared to slightly more than \camin{} $\$15,000$ in the bottom ten percent.
-The top ten percent experiences \csmax{} $30.21$ percent of the increase in tax liabilities, while the lowest ten percent pay \csmin $16.28$ percent of the increase in tax liabilities (Question: is this supposed to refer to the % of the negative impact rather than the tax liabilities?-Anderson).
+The top ten percent experiences \csmax{} $30.21$ percent of the increase in tax liabilities, while the lowest ten percent pay \csmin{} $16.28$ percent of the increase in tax liabilities (Question: is this supposed to refer to the % of the negative impact rather than the tax liabilities?-Anderson).
 (Isn't the negative impact the additional tax liabilities for tax units?)

 \begin{table}[H]